 Following the reservation of a name, the member must file an LLP Integrated Incorporation form through MCA Portal.
 This FiLLiP (Form for Incorporation of LLP) requires information and documents such as the LLP’s approved or proposed name, proof of address of the office registered under the LLP, the LLP’s planned activity, details of designated partners with their DPIN, subscriber’s sheet with consent, and the total contribution by the LLP’s partners with their monetary value, etc. The incorporation paperwork of an LLP is discussed in Section 11 of the LLP Act.
 The FiLLiP form must be submitted with the appropriate fee, as well as the Stamp Duty, as specified on the MCA Portal:

-- Fee of Rs.
+- The fee of Rs.
 500 for an LLP with a contribution of less than Rs.
 1 lakh.

 - A fee of Rs.
 2,000 is charged for an LLP with a contribution of between Rs.
 1 lakh and Rs.
 5 lakh.

-- Fee of Rs.
+- The fee of Rs.
 4,000 for an LLP with a contribution of between Rs.
 5 lakh and Rs.
 10 lakh.

 - A fee of Rs.
 5,000 is charged to an LLP with a donation of more than Rs.
 10 lakh.